WilsonLiu15/Sorting-Visualizer/README.md

 Sorting Visualizer
 ==================
 This is my take on the famous sorting visualizer with the help of React.
-It allows you to see how an algorithm is sorted while being able to compare it along with its steps to get a more intuative understanding, without using a second tab.
+It allows you to see how an algorithm is sorted while being able to compare it to its steps to get a more intuative understanding, without using a second tab.

 Algorithms